 Parliamentary constituency boundary review

 The Boundary Commission for England is currently undertaking the 2018 review of parliamentary constituency boundaries.
-They have announced their initial proposals and are currently in a consultation period.
-More details about their proposals can be found at the BCE consultation website.
+They have announced their initial proposals and the next stage of the consultation period is open until 11 December.

 Parliament has specified that the 2018 Review must reduce the number of constituencies in the UK to 600 (from the current 650).
 The law also requires that every new constituency must have roughly the same number of electors: no fewer than 71,031 and no more than 78,507.